 We offer a town-based course with day trips to the Lick Creek Summit Yurt, and a yurt-based course.

 Day one of the town-based course will be in the classroom, with outdoor practice sprinkled in.
 Day two and three we will travel by snowcat to Lick Creek Summit, at 7,000 feet in elevation, for field sessions hiking into higher terrain.

 Our yurt-based course is a three day / two night trip at the PPG Lick Creek Summit Yurts.
 We will spend three days living in the classroom of the West Central Mountains.
 Meals are provided, and snowcat transportation is included, allowing us to spend more time at elevation touring this incredible learning environment.

-This is a yurt-based course with one day in the classroom in McCall and three days at the Lick Creek Summit Yurt.
-Course materials, SWAG and Avalanche Handbook are included, as well as meals and transportation to/from the yurt.
+This is a yurt-based course.
+Student Manual and field book, as well as meals and transportation to/from the yurt are all provided.
 No need to book a room in town, or spend money eating out!
 We will live and learn the procedures and protocols that professional use on a daily basis.